fabiangreffrath/woof/README.md

  * Support for the "UMAPINFO" lump has been added, compliant to Rev 2.0 of the spec.
  * Support for the "MBF21" compatibility level has been added.
  * Support for SMMU swirling animated flats.
+ * Ability to customize the appearance of the extended Boom HUD using the [WOOFHUD](docs/woofhud.md) lump.

 ## Compatibility